OfficeDev/office-js-docs-pr/docs/get-started/create-and-debug-office-add-ins-in-visual-studio.md

 - Outlook add-ins include options not just for including your add-in in email messages or appointments, but also for specifying whether the add-in is available when an email message or appointment is being composed as well as read.

+> [!NOTE]
- >**Note**  In Visual Studio most options are understandable from their descriptions except for the  **Email Message** checkbox.
+> In Visual Studio most options are understandable from their descriptions except for the  **Email Message** checkbox.
 Use that checkbox if you want to create an Outlook add-in that appears not just with mail items, but also with meeting requests, responses, and cancellations.

 When you've completed the wizard, Visual Studio creates a solution for you that contains two projects.